-February 2017: The world’s GDP is around $74 trillion (above).
+July 2018: The world’s GDP is around $74 trillion (above).
 Pakistan does not show in top economies yet.
-Soon, it is going to change.
+Soon, it is going to change and join the league of top economies.

-18 May 2017: Pakistan has achieved 5.3 percent economic growth, the highest in a decade, according to provisional figures.
 The growth puts the country in the league of economies that have a size of over $300 billion.
-Final numbers to be available by 25 May, a day before the federal budget is presented.

 Updated: Pakistan is world’s 40th largest economy by Gross Domestic Product (GDP) ranking, an IMF (International Monetary Fund) ranking reveals.